Vietnam.vn - Nền tảng quảng bá Việt Nam

 Why do specialized high school students rarely choose STEM?

-During the discussion session to collect comments on the draft project, Mr. Chu Duc Trinh, principal of the University of Technology, Vietnam National University, Hanoi, said that when the project is implemented, it will create a mechanism for the Ministry of Education and Training to more closely manage the output standards of universities.
+During the discussion session to collect comments on the draft project, Mr. Chu Duc Trinh, principal of the University of Technology, Vietnam National University, Hanoi, said that when the project is implemented, it will create a mechanism for the Ministry of Education and Training to more strictly manage the output standards of universities.

 According to Mr. Trinh, the project needs to prioritize investment in a number of areas that are Vietnam's strengths, such as information technology, artificial intelligence, data science, etc. because Vietnam has invested a lot but the current development is still not commensurate with its potential.